This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Update Your JMP Live Profile or Settings

-You can update the following aspects of your profile or JMP Live settings:
+You can update the following items for your profile or JMP Live settings:

-At the top right, click your user icon > Settings.
+At the upper right, click your user icon > Settings.

-Next to Avatar, click Edit Image shown here > Upload new avatar or Reset to default.
+Change your profile picture: Next to Avatar, click Image shown here > Upload new avatar or Reset to default.

-Next to Display Name, click Edit Image shown here and enter and save your new name.
+Change your display name: Next to Display Name, click Image shown here and enter and save your new name.

-Note: Your display name might not be editable, depending on your JMP Live server’s authentication settings.
+Note: You might not be able to edit your display name because this action depends on your JMP Live server’s authentication settings.

 Verify your account details